- Michael Moan

 The Age Discrimination Act of 1975, as amended, (42 U.S.C. § 6101 et seq.), (prohibits discrimination on the basis of age); This Act prohibits discrimination on the basis of age in programs or activities receiving federal financial assistance.
 The Age Discrimination Act of 1975applies to persons of all ages.
 Under the Act recipients of federal funds may not exclude, deny or limit services or otherwise discriminate against persons on the basis of age.

 Executive Order 13166, (2001), entitled, "Improving Access to Services for Persons with Limited English Proficiency" This Order directs federal agencies, including the U.S. Department of Transportation , to take reasonable steps to improve access to federally-assisted programs and activities for persons of limited English-speaking ability.
-As a sub-recipient of U.S. Department of Transportation funds, the Statewide Planning Program (SPP) is committed to implementing a reasonable, consistent language assistance plan so that SPP may provide meaningful access to its programs and services by persons with limited English Proficiency (LEP).
+As a sub-recipient of U.S. Department of Transportation funds, Statewide Planning (SP) is committed to implementing a reasonable, consistent language assistance plan so that SP may provide meaningful access to its programs and services by persons with limited English Proficiency (LEP).

 Civil Rights and Planning